 From hormones to fitness as we age, our body definitely changes and we need a different approach to getting fit, aka fitness after 40.
-As Michael Spitzer explained in Part I of our interview, that with the proper diet and exercise you can achieve your goals – no matter the age!
-In the final part of our interview we discuss hormones, fitness after 40 and his amazing book!
+As Michael Spitzer explained in Part I of our interview, with the proper diet and exercise you can achieve your goals – no matter the age!
+In the final part of our interview, we discuss hormones, fitness after 40, and his amazing book!

 Fitness after 40 – Hormones got you down?

 Fitness after 40 – What are tips to help women balance their hormones to induce weight loss?[Read Mike’s full article on estrogen HERE.]
 Let me answer that with an excerpt from my book:

 In the years leading up to menopause, the female body’s normal levels of estrogen and progesterone begin to fluctuate in an irregular fashion.

 Some medical professionals use the analogy of an engine beginning to “sputter” in the last few minutes before it shuts down.
 Because of these hormonal changes, most women experience a number of symptoms during this time (ages of 43 -55).

 The most commonly reported symptoms include the following: